lob/aws-creds/README.md

 $ aws s3 ls                          # Equivalent
 ```

-> Note: eventually these credentials will expire and you will need to re-run `aws-creds -p $PROFILE_NAME`.
+> Note: these credentials expire every hour, so you will need to re-run `aws-creds -p $PROFILE_NAME` periodically.

 ## Building